Epilepsy and the Corpus Callosotomy

 A corpus callosotomy, sometimes called split-brain surgery, may be performed in people with the most extreme and uncontrollable forms of epilepsy, when frequent seizures affect both sides of the brain.
-A serious type of seizure -- called a drop attack -- often results in the person having sudden falls with a high risk of injury.
-In addition, people considered for corpus callosotomy do not experience improvement after receiving treatment with anti-seizure medications.
+People considered for corpus callosotomy are typically those who do not respond to treatment with antiseizure medications.

 What Happens Before a Corpus Callosotomy?